SCSI Enclosure Services: Subenclosures

 A larger SCSI storage enclosure may contain multiple subenclosures.
 The subenclosure with address 00h is designated the primary subenclosure and can return information about the other subenclosures.

 SCSI attached enclosure services

 SCSI attached enclosure services is a computer protocol used mainly with disk storage enclosures.
 It allows a host computer to communicate with the enclosure to access its power, cooling, and other non-data characteristics.

 The host computer communicates with the disks in the enclosure via a SCSI interface which may be Parallel SCSI, FC-AL, SAS, or SSA.
 One of the disk devices located in the enclosure is set up to allow SCSI Enclosure Services (SES) communication through a logical unit.
 The disk-drive then communicates with the SES processor in the enclosure, usually via Enclosure Services Interface (ESI), or a protocol called DSI for SSA enclosures.
 The data sent over the ESI or DSI interface is simply the contents of a SCSI command and the response to that command.

 Implemented commands

 Only two SCSI commands are implemented by attached enclosure services devices:

+SCSI standalone enclosure services

+SCSI standalone enclosure services is a computer protocol used mainly with disk storage enclosures.
+It allows a host computer to communicate with the enclosure to access its power, cooling, and other non-data characteristics.

+The host computer communicates with one or more SCSI Enclosure Services (SES) controllers in the enclosure via a SCSI interface which may be Parallel SCSI, FC-AL, SAS, or SSA.
+Each SES controller has a SCSI identity (address) and so can accept direct SCSI commands.

+Implemented commands

+The following SCSI commands are implemented by standalone enclosure services devices:

+Note 1: The initiator needs to send a SCSI inquiry to interrogate the SCCS bit which says whether the SES controller has this command.